 Interestingly, some research suggests that a higher choking risk is often found in children who have finger foods least often.
 So offering appropriate finger food options alongside a gradual transition through different textures may actually be setting your baby up to deal with lumpy foods much more efficiently.

 Always sit with your baby when you are feeding them, especially when it comes to offering finger foods.
+Please check out my detailed blog on Gagging vs Choking if you’re nervous!

 For more information you can see my blogs here on the topic of baby nutrition.